 Raccoons are natural omnivores, which comes in handy to them when food sources become scarcer in the winter.
 For most of the year their diet consists primarily of plants, eggs, insects, and garbage thrown out by humans; but during the winter they will eat acorns, fruits, and even small or crippled animals if available.

 Much like how hibernating animals increase their food intake to build their fat reserves before going to sleep for the winter, raccoons plump themselves up in the months leading up to winter.
-Instead of being their sole source of nourishment though, these fat stores supplement the raccoon’s diet and make it easier to survive if no food is available for an extended period.
+Instead of being their sole source of nourishment, these fat stores supplement the raccoon’s diet and make it easier to survive if no food is available for an extended period.

 Shelter is important for all living creatures when winter arrives, and raccoons are no exception.
 They will build dens or seek shelter in hollowed out trees or buildings if the opportunity is presented to them.

 Similar to hibernation in some ways, torpor is an energy-conserving state that raccoons enter during the winter.
 They can sleep in a curled up position in their den for weeks at a time which reduces the amount of food and energy needed to survive.
 When torpor occurs, the raccoon’s body temperature and blood sugar drop significantly to further reduce their body’s nutritional needs.
 During torpor, raccoons can sometimes wake up on warmer days to forage for food before returning to their den.
 This periodic awakening allows them to stay more alert for predators.